SvenGroot/JumboCore/doc/UserGuide.md

 # User Guide

-If you’ve gone through the [quick start guide](QuickStart.md), by this point you will have installed Jumbo and run some jobs using the provided samples.
+If you’ve gone through the [quick start guide](QuickStart.md), by this point you will have deployed Jumbo and run some jobs using the provided samples.

-In this document we will look at how to create your own data processing jobs.
+In this guide we will look at how to create your own data processing jobs.
 First, we will give a basic overview of Jumbo DFS and Jet.
-Then, a sample will be used to introduce the basic programming concepts.
-Then, the features of Jumbo Jet are explained in more detail.
-Finally, a more advanced sample is given that demonstrates some of these features.
+Then, a sample will be used to introduce the basic programming concepts, before the features of Jumbo are explained in more detail.
+Finally, a more advanced tutorial is given that demonstrates some of these features.

 ## Contents